binste/chicago_safepassage_evaluation/README.md

 [![nbviewer](https://img.shields.io/badge/render-nbviewer-orange.svg)](https://nbviewer.jupyter.org/github/binste/chicago_safepassage_evaluation/blob/master/notebooks/5_analysis/1.0-binste-analyze-crime-results-census-block-level.ipynb)

 ### Run analysis on your own machine
-Due to resource constraints on the above used service mybinder.org, to run the estimations of the Poisson regressions or even start out from the raw data files, you need to do this on your local machine.
-You might want to choose one of the following two options, depending on your knowledge and your goal.
+Due to resource constraints on the above used service called mybinder.org, you can not run the estimations of the Poisson regression or even start out from the raw data files in your browser.
+If you want to do that, you need to do it on your own machine.
+To do it, you might want to choose one of the following two options, depending on your knowledge and your goal.

 #### Set up a conda environment
 If you want to continue working on this project, your best option might be to clone the repository: